lotkey/guardians/Assets/src/chris/README.md

   - A reference to a PlayerController
   - A reference to a PlayerMovement which will hide the inherited EntityMovement reference

-### EntityMovement
+### EntityMovement : MonoBehavior

-The EntityMovement class will consist of:
+The EntityMovement class will inherit from MonoBehavior.
+It will consist of:
   - A reference to the Entity that it will move
 	  - Necessary to access the Rigidbody2D and speed
   - Methods to move the Rigidbody2D along the x- and y-axes